mitmotion/auth_server/SPEC.md

 ## Algorithms

-AES128-GCM is used for symmetric encryption.
+AES128-GCM is used for symmetric encryption between the client and game server.
+AES-GCM-SIV is used for symmetric encryption of the login JWT.
 Ed25519 is used for asymmetric encryption.
 Argon2 is used for password hashing.
 ECDH with Curve25519 is used for key exchange.